-The Basic Leader Course prepares corporals and specialists to execute the duties of a team leader who assumes responsibility to employ comprehensive Soldier fitness elements for self and subordinates, promotes readiness for all contingencies instilling teamwork and collaboration by applying training management principles, thinks critically through sensitive leadership and counseling situations with total ownership of decisions, takes accountability for character development in self and subordinates, and confidently communicates time sensitive information through the chain of command.
+The Basic Leader Course prepares corporals and specialists to execute the duties of a team leader who assumes responsibility to employ comprehensive Soldier fitness elements for self and subordinates, promotes readiness for all contingencies instilling teamwork and collaboration by applying training management principles, thinks critically through effective leadership and counseling situations with total ownership of decisions, takes accountability for character development in self and subordinates, and confidently communicates time sensitive information through the chain of command.

 BLC Preparation Tips

 - Refresh on basic grammar and writing skills

 - Understand that the Basic Leader Course is a professional education environment